mauromorello/HAG5/README.md

 The project is currently in **beta** and is under active testing.
 Users are advised to use it at their own risk.
 The author does not take responsibility for any potential issues, including but not limited to malfunctioning of the printer, Home Assistant, or any related systems.

+⚠️ **Warning:** Manual commands sent to the printer through this integration can damage your printer if used improperly.
+Proceed with caution and consult your printer's documentation.

 ---

 ## Features